EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 As interviewers, we felt much more confident in our offers and rejections.
 On rejections specifically: it was compelling to see a candidate claim a specific strength, us to shape the interview around that strength, then the evaluation come back as sub-par for that strength.

 When we reject someone, we try to give some notes about why.
-There's potentiatl legal risk in these kinds of conversations--so have them with care and approval from the responsible parties in your organization.
+There's potential legal risk in these kinds of conversations--so have them with care and approval from the responsible parties in your organization.
 If you can provide feedback to rejected candidates, please do so.

 # The End